 Followership

 The concept of followership has emerged as an important area of research in the leadership theories.
-It can be defined as the process of guidance by leaders.
-Positive leadership focuses on developing the followers into leaders.
+It is defined as the process of guidance by leaders.
+Positive leadership focuses on developing followers into leaders.
 Followers play an essential role in empowering the leader, constructing the leadership relationship and determining the results of this relationship (Hoption, 2014).
 A dynamic follower will showcase self-management and self-responsibility.
-Following can be defined as a specific form of behavior that legitimates other’s influence.
+Following can be defined as a specific form of behavior that legitimizes other’s influence.
 Without followership, leadership cannot exist (Uhl-Bien et al., 2013).
 This theory helps in highlighting the role of followers in leadership process beyond the leader-centric views.
 In the present competitive business environment, it is important to know about the followers, their views, the following behavior, as it supports leadership and helps in managing the different operations of the company adequately.
 However, the term ‘followers’ is observed in a negative sense as the person lacks leadership quality; therefore, it becomes essential to visualize followers as an important component of the organization to recognize effective leadership.

+My philosophy has been influenced also by the Leader Member Exchange theory.
+According to this theory, the leader should not treat everyone in his team in the same way.
+The leaders must assess the skills of their new team members (2).
+This is called role taking.
+Next, the leaders develop expectations from new team members.
+The leaders expect them to work hard and be trustworthy.
+This is role making.
+Finally, routines between team members and their leaders are established.
+These are called routinization.

 Conclusion

-In the above section, the concept of leadership is defined and described.
+In the above section, leadership is defined and described.
 In the similar context, different leadership theories and concepts are explained.
-The concepts of the different theories along with its implications and limitations are also discussed.
+The concepts of different theories along with its implications and limitations are also discussed.

 Chapter III.
 Self as Leader

-Leadership is an important component in which the success and failure of any organization depend on.
+Leadership is an important component on which the success and failure of any organization depends on.
 Leadership style determines the way a leader influences or directs his or her subordinates to accomplish the given task.
 For the successful management of an organization, effective leadership is the prime requirement.
-In this essence, the core values that guide the leadership practice applied by me in T-LJs Company are discussed in the following section.
+In this context, the core values that guide the leadership practice applied by me in T-LJs Company are discussed in the following section.
 Effective leadership can be defined as an ability of the leader to integrate efficiently the available sources for the achievement of the organizational goals (Iqbal, 2011).
 As a leader, I have to guide the employees in my company T-LJs.
 I follow certain core values that guide my leadership practice.

-Congruent Leadership: As per my views, leadership is the way to lead people not just to manage them so I lead the way, set the example and manage my actions that will guide the employees to follow the same path in an efficient manner.
+Congruent Leadership: As per my views, leadership leads people not just manages them so I lead and set examples and manage my actions that guide the employees.
 I use my knowledge and rigorously improve my skills to lead effectively.
 Leadership deals with the behavior, abilities and skills of leaders and not their personality (The Leadership Challenge, 2016).

 Core Values

 Honesty and Trust: I value honesty and trust as an essential components that help in integrating different employees to work coherently.
-I generate trust in my followers by being fair so they can openly discuss their issues, which provides me the opportunity to guide them and challenge them.
+I create trust in my followers by being fair so they can openly discuss their issues, which provides me the opportunity to guide them and challenge them.
 An effective leadership accounts for the trust that converts into the dedication of employees towards work (Reese, 2015).

-Open Communication: I believe leaders are the directors, who lead the way, so for the purpose, it is essential to have open communication that helps in guiding the employees effectively.
+Open Communication: I believe leaders are the directors, who lead the way, so for the purpose, it is essential to have open communication that helps in guiding employees effectively.
 Receiving their suggestions, managing their concerns, and resolving any issues.